-In fiscal 2019, we gave the following grants to our non-employee directors in accordance with the terms of our 2006 equity incentive plan.
-In connection with the annual meeting of our shareholders held on July 10, 2019, each of Dr. Moriarty, Prof. Holthausen, Messrs.
-Avery, Concannon and Whitman and Ms. Hawthorne received a restricted stock award of 1,962 shares of our common stock.
+In fiscal 2020, we awarded the following grants to our non-employee directors in accordance with the terms of our 2006 equity incentive plan.
+In connection with the annual meeting of our shareholders held on July 8, 2020, each of Prof. Holthausen, Messrs.
+Avery, Booth and Concannon, and Mses.
+Hawthorne and Detrick received a restricted stock award of 2,036 shares of our common stock.
+In connection with their respective appointments to the board, Mr. Booth received a restricted stock award of 2,267 shares of our common stock on March 30, 2020 and Ms. Detrick received a restricted stock award of 1,971 shares of our common stock on May 7, 2020.
+Our 2006 equity incentive plan has an annual limit of 150,000 on the number of shares that may be granted to a single recipient thereunder in a calendar year.

-The following table provides information regarding the compensation earned by our non-employee directors in fiscal 2019.
+The following table provides information regarding the compensation earned by our non-employee directors in fiscal 2020.